-30. BUSINESS CONDUCTED WITH CLOSED OR OPEN DOORS
+29. BUSINESS CONDUCTED WITH CLOSED OR OPEN DOORS

+- 29.1.
+The business of the Executive Committee shall be conducted with open doors, except upon such occasions as the Executive Committee by resolution may otherwise decide, and which resolution may be moved without notice. - 29.2.
+Upon resolving to proceed with closed doors, the Chairperson shall direct all persons other than Executive Committee members to leave the meeting room. - 29.3.
+The business of the meeting shall proceed with closed doors until the Executive Committee decides by resolution to proceed with open doors, and which resolution may be moved without notice.

+30. OPEN VOTING

 - 30.1.
-The business of the Executive Committee shall be conducted with open doors, except upon such occasions as the Executive Committee by resolution may otherwise decide, and which resolution may be moved without notice. - 30.2.
-Upon resolving to proceed with closed doors, the Chairperson shall direct all persons other than Executive Committee members to leave the meeting room. - 30.3.
-The business of the meeting shall proceed with closed doors until the Executive Committee decides by resolution to proceed with open doors, and which resolution may be moved without notice.

-31. OPEN VOTING

-31.1.
-Questions arising at a meeting of the Executive Committee shall be decided, in open voting, by a simple majority of Executive Committee members present.

-- 31.2.
-The Chairperson, or person chairing the meeting, is not permitted to vote on a motion before the Executive Committee unless that person has moved the motion under consideration. - 31.3.
-If the votes of the Executive Committee members or the combined votes of the Executive Committee members and affiliated club delegates (refer Clause 14 (a)) are equally divided, the Chairperson or person chairing the meeting shall have the casting vote. - 31.4.
-Notwithstanding sub-clause (3), the Chairperson or person chairing the meeting shall be granted a vote on any motion pertaining to the election of Centre Captains, nominations for awards and trophies or casual vacancies on the Executive Committee.
+Questions arising at a meeting of the Executive Committee shall be decided, in open voting, by a simple majority of Executive Committee members present. - 30.2.
+The Chairperson, or person chairing the meeting, is not permitted to vote on a motion before the Executive Committee unless that person has moved the motion under consideration. - 30.3.
+If the votes equally divided, the Chairperson or person chairing the meeting shall have the casting vote.

-32. AFFILIATED CLUB VOTING
+31. AFFILIATED CLUB VOTING

-- 32.1.
-A Club Delegate must vote as directed to do so by the affiliated club. - 32.2.
+- 31.1.
+A Club Delegate must vote as directed to do so by the affiliated club. - 31.2.
 A club delegate cannot also be a member of the Executive Committee.

-33. PROXY VOTING
+32. PROXY VOTING